PreyZerThaker/PreyZerThaker/README.md

 ![image](https://user-images.githubusercontent.com/81478765/116978556-c510b380-acbb-11eb-8cec-75e0e7bc2ac4.png)

-<h1>Hello fellow humans!👋</h1>
+<h1>Hello!👋</h1>
-My name is Preyansh Thaker and I am an 12 year old C# Developer.
-I'm from the UK, currently in middle school/Secondary School.
-I love writing books and I am doing a web development bootcamp.
-I love Unity, WinForms, ASP.NET, Javascript and Node.js.
+My name is Preyansh Thaker and I am an 16 year old aspiring tech entrepreneur.
+I'm from the UK, just finished my GCSE exams.
+I like data, scrappy prototypes, climate tech.
+I love python and love developing but I prefer building fast, if that means using scrappy prototypes written with AI and me debugging with a cup of coffee late at night at first, so be it.
+I just love to ship.
-<h2>Writing✍ and Reading📖</h2>
+<h2>Hobbies</h2>
-Apart from my Programming addiction, I also love writing books and reading books.
-My favourite book currently is Northern Lights by Phillip Pullman and Mistborn/The StormLight Archive by Brandon Sanderson.
-I am also working on a book, called Lloyd Flysenhower.
+Apart from my entrepreneurial aspirations, I like reading books (favourite is probably a Kafka book), in terms of a career I'd like to go into Medicine, I like history and
 <h2>Technologies and Software I use 🔧</h2>
 <div class="skill-wrapper" style="
     width: 100%;